 The fees you pay to your chosen solicitor or divorce provider vary depending on how you choose to process your divorce.
 However, these can be kept to a bare minimum.

 Court fees are currently £593.
 However, if you earn a low income you may be eligible for court fee remission.
 This means you may be exempt or have to pay a reduced amount in court fees.

 I want a divorce but have nowhere to go

 If you want to divorce your spouse but you both currently live together then it can seem extremely daunting.

 Firstly, you are still able to get divorced even if you are still living together.
-Although, you will have to prove that you currently live separate lives.
-Check out our blog post on separated but living together for further information.
+Check out our article on separated but living together for further information.

 If living together is not an option, which for many isn’t, do you have any family or friend that could help you out?